CodePosse/WCAG-Brute-Force/README.md

 - Future consideration: "read more" and "next" are AWFUL to screenreaders.
 Tab navigation may jump to a link with _zero_ context.

-## AAA notes
+## AAA notes :bug:

-As I find more people seeking AAA compliance, I will probably create new directories to specifically tackle this because it will break designs and if you use a CMS, **you are probably going to fail** as they all add in bloat that makes it hard to predict.
+As I find more people seeking AAA compliance, I will probably create new directories to specifically tackle this because it will break designs and if you use a CMS, _***you are probably going to fail***_ as they all add in bloat that makes it hard to predict.

 ### Indemnification